List of Abbott Elementary characters: Vanetta Teagues

 Vanetta Teagues is Ayesha and Janine's troubled mother who treats herself before them.
-She is regularly mentioned by Janine during many episodes, but physically appears during the penultimate episode of the second season, subtly asking Janine for money when her phone bill is turned off.
+She is regularly mentioned by Janine during many episodes, but appears in the penultimate episode of season 2, subtly asking Janine for money when her phone is turned off.
+Janine's mother is shown to be somewhat callous and manipulative in her attitude towards her daughter, which brings her into conflict with her Barbara.